Icon

 The program will include opportunities for scientific exchange, operating theatre observations, close interaction with faculty, as well as social and cultural events.

-Applicants should be members of the British Hip Society and be a Consultant or a post CCT fellow at the time of application.
-The fellowship will run from 1st September 2026 culminating at the British Orthopaedic Conference in London Olympia 22nd to 24th September 2026.
+Applicants should be members of the British Hip Society and be a senior trainee or post CCT fellow at the time of application.
+The fellowship will run in September 2028 culminating at the British Orthopaedic Conference.
 The applicants should confirm that they will be able to commit to attending the full period of the fellowship (weekends will be mostly free from academic and clinical activity, and fellows can return to family if they need to do so).

 Social and networking activities will be organised by the host centers for those who wish to join those – confirmation of plans will be required in advance.